How to Fix a Damaged Skin Barrier (What Actually Works + What to Stop Doing)

 Hi friends!

 I tried the $200 cream.
 I tried the viral Korean routine.
-I tried slugging, acids, skin cycling, drinking more water, and sleeping on a silk pillowcase.
+I rotated retinol, vitamin C, exfoliating acids, and skin cycling.
+I even did the silk pillowcase thing.

 My skin still looked like hell.
-Red, flaky, tight, and somehow dry AND oily at the same time.
+Red, tight, flaky, somehow dry and oily at the same time.
+Makeup sat on top of it like it didn’t belong there.
+Every product made it worse, so I added more.
+Obviously.

-I'd destroyed my skin barrier by doing too much, and it couldn't heal because I wouldn't stop messing with it.
-Once I actually stopped, I fixed it in three weeks with just a few products, like Vanicream Gentle Facial Cleanser, La Roche-Posay Cicaplast Baume, and The Ordinary Marine Hyaluronics.
+I wasn’t missing something.
+I was doing too much.
+Once I actually stopped, I fixed it with just a few products, like Vanicream Gentle Facial Cleanser, La Roche-Posay Cicaplast Baume, and The Ordinary Marine Hyaluronics.

 Here's How You Know Your Skin Barrier Is Broken